tianqic4/IS_590_OM_FINAL_DATASET/README.md

 # IS_590_OM_FINAL_DATASET
+# The Main Purpose
-This assignment is used to combine various dataset as a whole in order for the future analysis processing.
+This assignment is used to combine various dataset as a whole.
+The whole dataset will be used to analyze the factors to impact the success rate of skill immigtation.
+The factors include: skill, industry, skill penetration, country, university and major.